Chris Evans (basketball): Professional career

 After going undrafted in the 2013 NBA draft, Evans joined Aries Trikala of the Greek Basket League.
 With Trikala, he was the second best scorer and the fourth best rebounder of the league.
 During his rookie season with Trikala, he averaged 16.5 points, 7.3 rebounds and 1.3 assists per game.

 The following year, he joined Pallacanestro Trapani.
 On December he left the team and on January he joined Scafati Basket until the end of the season.

 On July 21, 2015, Evans signed with Hapoel Tel Aviv of the Israeli Premier League.
 On December 7, 2015, he was waived by the team.
 On January 14, 2016, he joined Ironi Nahariya but he left the team after only two months.

 During the 2016–17 season, Evans returned to the United States and joined Canton Charge.
 He was waived from the team on March 9, 2017, due to a season ending injury.
 On April 6, 2017, Evans joined Gimnasia de Comodoro of the Liga Nacional de Básquet.
 On September 8, he returned to Europe and signed with AS Monaco of the LNB Pro A and the Champions League.

 On August 2, 2018, Evans signed a one-year deal with Herbalife Gran Canaria of the Liga ACB and the EuroLeague.

 On January 10, 2019, Evans signed a 6 months deal with Turkish side Pınar Karşıyaka.

 On August 2, 2019, he has signed with Orléans Loiret Basket of the French Pro A.

 On August 10, 2020, he signed with Virtus Roma of the Italian Serie A (LBA).

 After Virtus Roma's withdrawal from the Serie A due to financial problems, Evans, like all the Roma players, was made free agent.

 On October 4, 2021, he has signed with Shahrdari Gorgan of the Iranian Super League.

 On August 4, 2022, he has signed with Rapid București of the Liga Națională.

+On September 14, 2023, he signed with Fos Provence Basket of the Pro B. On November 24, 2023, Fos Provence Basket and Evans have decided by mutual agreement to end their collaboration.